6 Delicious Foods That Naturally Support Hormones

 Exercise less and eat more?
 Are you serious?
 Yes, we most definitely are.
 Indeed, we know that one of the biggest challenges for women entering perimenopause and moving through to

-As we all know one of the bugbears of the ‘meno’ years is weight gain.
+As we all know one of the huge frustrations of the ‘meno’ years is weight gain.
 To be clear, in this context, the ‘meno‘ years means perimenopause, menopause and post-menopause.
-Indeed,

 When it comes to the menopausal years, regular readers know we’re all about natural solutions here at MenoMe.
 And one of the most powerful ways of handling menopause symptoms is

-One of the secrets to getting through perimenopause, menopause and post-menopause is making some lifestyle changes.
-Finding good support (like our 40+ and 55+), moving your body and good nutrition
+Menopause friendly ANZAC biscuits?
+Yep, you see one of the secrets to getting through perimenopause, menopause and post-menopause is making some dietary tweaks.
+As well as finding good support (like

 At MenoMe®, Menopause is our one & only game®.
 We live and breathe it – ’cause we’re going through it too or we’ve gone through it, and we totally get it!
 We’ve got your back and we promise to add a sprinkle of laughter to this rollercoaster ride!